vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-manipulation-statements/go-syntax.md

 GO OVER *   // * means traverse along all edge types
 ```

->Please note that multiple edges are yet supported in filter currently, for example `WHERE edge1.prop1 > edge2.prop2` is not supported.
+>Please note that when traversing along multiple edges, there are some special restrictions on the use of filters(namely the `WHERE` statement), for example filters like `WHERE edge1.prop1 > edge2.prop2` is not supported.

 As for return results, if multiple edge properties are to be returned, nebula will place them in different rows.
 For example: